Can Chickens Eat Pumpkin Seeds? Everything You Should Know!

 Pumpkin seeds are a nutritious and beneficial treat for chickens when served properly and in moderation.
 They provide essential nutrients that support feather growth, egg production, and overall health, making them a valuable addition to your flock’s diet.

 However, understanding the risks, such as overfeeding, choking hazards, or nutrient imbalances, is crucial to ensure safe consumption.
-Always prepare pumpkin seeds appropriately.
+Always prepare them appropriately.
 You should prefer unsalted, clean, and crushed for smaller chickens to maximize their benefits.

-As part of a balanced diet, pumpkin seeds can enhance your chickens’ well-being while adding variety to their meals, keeping your flock happy, healthy, and thriving.
+As part of a balanced diet, they can enhance your chickens’ well-being while adding variety to their meals, keeping your flock happy, healthy, and thriving.

 FREQUENTLY ASKED QUESTIONS